jbremz/physics-mi/experiments/003-f-equals-ma-multi-dim/README.md

 Now starting to think about the more general trend in higher dimensions still.
 How do these findings generalise?

 I can either think my way to the answer or look at it empirically 🤔

+I suppose pursuing the former (followed by confirming with the latter), I'd imagine this behaviour to generalise fairly straightforwardly in higher dimensions?
+That is, **dividing the task of projecting different parts of the unit square by using different components** - I suppose this is not unlike the piecewise linear view of ReLU-based neural networks (where each node deals with different subspaces of the input in a linear way).

+### `003-16D`

+Now really upping the dimensionality.
+Hopefully this is a fairly general example of a "higher" dimensional hidden layer.